 During Fairtrade Fortnight 2007 Sam Magona, a Fairtrade coffee grower from Uganda, spoke at a public meeting and the campaign to gain Fairtrade Town status for Malton & Norton was launched in July 2007 with the visit of Bruce Crowther from the Fairtrade Foundation.
 Bruce, instrumental in the campaign to make Garstang the first Fairtrade Town, was accompanied by Simeon Greene, a banana grower from the Windward Islands who shared his first-hand experience of Fairtrade.
 Both Sam and Simeon spoke enthusiastically about the impact of Fairtrade on their communities, thanked and encouraged us to continue our support and active campaigning for a trading system that worked and was fair.

 Thus the Malton & Norton Fairtrade Town group was formed with members from businesses, local projects, local councils and churches.

 In September 2008 after canvassing local councils, shops, cafes, businesses, voluntary organisations, schools and churches to pledge commitment to Fairtrade, Malton & Norton was awarded Fairtrade Town status.
 At a public meeting the official certificate was presented to the Mayors of Malton and Norton with individual certificates for organisations and businesses who had pledged support.

 This was ‘the end of the beginning’ of the ongoing campaign to encourage businesses large and small, community groups and individuals to actively support Fairtrade.
 Since then we have re-applied in 2009, 2012 and 2014 and were awarded renewal of Fairtrade Town status for Malton & Norton.
-The next renewal date is 2016 and so the campaign goes on.
+We successfully renewed our Fairtrade status in 2016.